LYTinn/lytinn.github.io/source/_posts/Sentiment-Analysis-paper-read.md

 Outperforms BERT on 20 tasks.

 # ERNIE-Doc: A Retrospective Long-Document Modeling Transformer
-An improvement to transformer architecture.
+The [ERNIE-Doc](https://arxiv.org/pdf/2012.15688.pdf) is an improvement to transformer architecture.
 ## Dataset
 The **IMDb Movie Reviews** dataset is a binary sentiment analysis dataset consisting of 50,000 reviews from the Internet Movie Database (IMDb) labeled as positive or negative.
 The dataset contains an even number of positive and negative reviews.
 Only highly polarizing reviews are considered.
 A negative review has a score $\leq 4$ out of 10, and a positive review has a score $\geq 7$ out of 10.
 No more than 30 reviews are included per movie.
 The dataset contains additional unlabeled data.
 ## Motivation